Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Somatic Studies

 DPS 851, 2 units

-This course has an experiential component in which students develop a subjective awareness of the body and a capacity to constantly monitor and interpret their own somatic responses to clinical situations.
-Students learn to listen with an awareness of fluctuations in somatic cues during the narrative meaning-making process.
-Therapeutic skills and dynamics such as transference and counter-transference, diagnosis, interpretation, intervention, timing, and others are reimagined from an embodied perspective.
+This course has an experiential component in which students develop a subjective awareness of the body and a capacity to constantly monitor and interpret their own somatic responses to interpersonal situations.
+Students learn to listen with an awareness of fluctuations in somatic cues during the relational encounter, and explore concepts and skills related to nonverbal communication, intercorporeality, and somatic transference and counter-transference.

-Throughout the third year of coursework students will participate in at least 60 hours of fieldwork or therapeutic practice that will further their own learning goals and provide an opportunity to integrate the theories, ideas, and experiences they have gained in the first two years.
+Beginning in the first year of summer fieldwork, students will participate in a minimum of 70 hours of on-site fieldwork or therapeutic practice that will further their own learning goals and provide an opportunity to integrate the theories, ideas, and experiences within the somatic program.
+It is also expected that the student will devote a minimum of 130 hours of adjunctive hours to completing this four-unit course.
 Fieldwork will involve entering into a particular community setting with the intention of studying some aspect of community experience that relates to the learning goals of this program.
 Practice will involve actually practicing therapeutically with clients or patients in a mode in which the student is qualified.
+Pass/No Pass Prerequisite DPS 900

 Depth Transformative Practices

 There are three primary goals of the research domain.
-First, students learn to read and critically evaluate current research literature in the areas of depth psychology, somatic psychology, and in neuroscience.
+First, students learn to read and critically evaluate current research literature in the areas of depth psychology, somatic studies, and neuroscience.
 Second, students learn to use a variety of quantitative, qualitative, and hybrid methodologies typically employed in such research.
-Third, students will acquire the necessary skills in order to engage in their own research and write for a scholarly and scientific audience.
-Ultimately, this domain guides students to design, propose and complete an original doctoral dissertation.
+Third, students will acquire the necessary skills in order to engage in their own research and write for a scholarly and professional audience.
+Ultimately, this domain guides students to design, propose, and complete an original doctoral dissertation.

 Foundations for Research in Somatic Psychology